 Welcome to the website of the Optimization and Machine Learning (OptML) research group at Lehigh University!
-Please explore our page to find out more about the current and past people affiliated with our group, our industry collaborators, the research areas of our affiliated faculty members, our seminar series, and our events.
+Please explore our page to find out more about the current and past people affiliated with our group, the research areas of our affiliated faculty members, our seminar series, and our events.